Mental Health Resources

 If you or a loved one is thinking about suicide, call or text the Suicide Prevention Hotline at 988 for 24/7 access to free and confidential mental health support.

-NMSU CAMPUS
+NMSU Campus

 If you are interested in receiving counseling at AHWC, you can come to the center (at the corner of Breland Dr. and Stewart St.) and meet with an on-call counselor.
 Counselors are available to meet with walk-in clients Monday through Friday, 8:00-11:30am and 1:00-4:30pm.
 You can also set up an appointment with a counselor.